-From 11 June to 3 September 2019, CUBO presented TRACCE, a selection of works from the Artistic Heritage of the Unipol Group.
+From 11 June to 3 September CUBO presented TRACES a selection of works from the Unipol Group's Artistic Heritage.

-As Pierluigi Stefanini, chairman of the Unipol Group, said: “In pursuing corporate social responsibility, I believe it is essential to share this artistic heritage with the community, with the aim of encouraging enjoyment by an increasingly large audience, able to benefit from a number of works”.
-Traces of identity of Italian art.
-Works from the heritage of the Unipol Group
+As Pierluigi Stefanini, chairman of the Unipol Group, commented: "In pursuing corporate social responsibility, I believe it is essential to share this artistic heritage with the community and make it accessible to an increasing number of people."

-catalogue with text by Christian Caliandro, published by Silvana Editoriale, has been recognised by MIBACT as part of the Italian calendar of the European Year of Cultural Heritage 2018.
+, with text by Christian Caliandro, published by Silvana Editoriale, was recognised by MIBACT and included in the Italian calendar for the 2018 European Year of Cultural Heritage.

 , Yang PEI-MING

 and others by some of the most important 20th century Italian artists made it possible to offer a taste of some of the collection choices made between the 1950s and 1990s.